 The label volume trends chart shows the trend of the top 6 highest volume labels over the whole dataset as a default.
 As with the tree map, the percentage numbers are calculated as a sum of probabilities of predicted labels.

 You can also filter the time period on this chart by using the dropdown menu or selecting the time period in the chart.

-The time period is set by the user in either the filter or in the top right dropdown menu.
+The time series in scope is set by the user in the filter bar, and the time sequencing of the chart (i.e. daily, weekly, etc.) in the top right dropdown menu.

 For the time period selected, the table shows the top 10 labels based on the sum of probabilities of predicted labels.
 It also highlights how those labels have changed in rank from the previous period.